emmbra/project2/README.md

 * CSS styling.
 Many hours were spent using the inspector tool and adjusting CSS settings to align elements on the page.

 * Keeping the code DRY.
-We had to refactor containers and components when we repeated ourselves and learned a lot about changes components to containers and vice versa as needed.
+We had to refactor containers and components when we repeated ourselves and learned a lot about changing components to containers and vice versa as needed.

+* Git errors required many hours of troubleshooting to resolve.

 ## Screenshots